 If you make token payments for more than a couple of months, you will probably find that your debts have been marked as ‘defaulted’ on your credit records.
 This is likely to happen even if your creditors agree to freeze interest.
 There isn’t a way around this – if you can only afford to pay a small amount, then defaults are going to happen.

-But this is often better than having an Arrangement to Pay marker on your credit records!
+But this is often better than having an Arrangement to Pay marker on your credit records, because it will disappear much sooner!
 See How does a DMP Affect My Credit Rating? which explains this in detail.

 Will my debt be sold to a debt collector?